cawerkenthin/cmi5-AU-Simulator/README.md

 ## Overview

-This is a client library for creating cmi5 content (called AU's - Assignable Units) to work with a cmi5 compliant LMS (Learning Management System)
+This is a client library for creating cmi5 content (called AU's - Assignable Units) to work with a cmi5 conformant LMS (Learning Management System)

 (Derived from the AU Simulator Project created by Art Werkenthin)